heidi-holappa/heidi-holappa/README.md

 ----------------------------------------------------

 I am in the process of changing careers and study for a degree in Computer Sciences in the University of Helsinki.
 I have a Master's degree in Social Services and have worked in NGO-sector for 12 years.
 I have strong experience with
-- data management and reporting
+- data management, BI-tools and reporting
 - writing documentation
 - working with ICT-stakeholders
 - managing international partnerships